Saturday, August 5, 2017: MPF Annual Dinner and Silent Auction

-Dr. Quinn Long is an ecologist at the Missouri Botanical Garden working to conserve and restore rare plant species and natural communities.
-His research interests include fire ecology, invasive species, ethnobotany, and restoration of grassland, savannah, and woodland communities.
+Dr. Quinn Long of St. Louis is an ecologist at the Missouri Botanical Garden working to conserve and restore rare plant species and natural communities.
+His research interests include fire ecology, invasive species, ethnobotany, and restoration of grassland, savanna, and woodland communities.
 As a restoration practitioner, he has over 15 years of first-hand experience establishing and managing prairie plantings on his family property near Hermann, MO.

-Dinner will include grilled free-range chicken breast, marinated in balsamic vinaigrette and accompanied with pearl onions, portobello mushrooms, and julienne of prosciutto ham, and a rich madeira sauce.
+6:00 to 7:00 p.m. – Dinner featuring grilled free-range chicken breast, marinated in balsamic vinaigrette and accompanied with pearl onions, portobello mushrooms, and julienne of prosciutto ham, and a rich madeira sauce.
 Vegetarian and vegan entrées are available upon request.
-All entrée selections are accompanied by a University Club salad, warm rolls with butter, chef’s selection of vegetable and starch, iced tea, iced water, and freshly brewed coffee and decaffeinated coffee service.
-Two tickets for wine, beer, or soft drinks are included with each dinner reservation.
+All entrée selections are accompanied by chef’s selection of side dishes, a University Club salad, warm rolls with butter, iced tea, ice water, and freshly brewed coffee and decaffeinated coffee.

 7:00 to 7:30 p.m. – Welcoming remarks by Sarah Parker Pauley, Director of the Missouri Department of Conservation, followed by presentation of Missouri Prairie Foundation Annual Awards and Grow Native!
 Pioneer Award and Remarks